25prabhu10/notes/docs/Concepts/AWS/AWS.md

 ### Lift and Shift Cloud Migration

 Lift and shift (or **rehosting**) is one way you might consider moving to the cloud.
-Simply put, lift and shift means moving a copy of an existing application and data to cloud infrastructure with minimal or no redesigning or modification.
+Simply put, lift and shift means moving a copy of an existing application and data to cloud infrastructure with minimal or no redesigning or modification

 ## AWS Global Infrastructure